 The Granite Belt is a premium boutique wine region.
 Wine has been produced here for generations, with the first vines planted by an Italian Catholic priest more than 100 years ago.
 Bless you Father!

 The Granite Belt is a versatile growing region with a unique terrior, due to varying elevation ranging from 700m to 1200m above sea level - creating some of the highest altitude wines in Australia.

 Apart from more traditional styles, the region is quickly gaining recognition as Australia’s favourite for alternative wine varieties.

 To be considered alternative a variety must represent not more than 1% of the total bearing vines in Australia as defined by the Australian Wine and Brandy Corporation (ABWC).

-Tagged the ‘next generation of wine’, alternative varieties have been loved in Europe for generations, and are rapidly emerging in popularity in Australia because of their ability to match perfectly with food
+Tagged the ‘next generation of wine’, alternative varietals have been popular in leading European wine regions for generations, and are emerging in popularity because of their ability to match perfectly with food.

 - Production of some varieties may be limited so please check availability to avoid disappointment.

 - Winery opening hours vary - please check prior to arrival to avoid disappointment.
 Phone the Stanthorpe Visitor Information Centre on 1800 SO COOL.